 All whole grain-rich products must be credited based on per-ounce equivalent (oz eq) standards.
-Refer to page CM-45 for the Grains chart using 16 grams per serving (Exhibit A).
+Refer to page CM-45 for the Grains Requirements for Child Nutrition Programs using 16 grams per serving (Exhibit A).

 The oz eq for grains may be determined by using either the weights or volumes listed in Exhibit A, or the SFA may require documentation from a manufacturer certifying the grams of creditable grains per portion for determining the oz eq from a given product.